-- The DCE and/or ACCE will attempt to find a comparable new site that meets student needs as closely as possible. - Compromises in discipline type, location, and/or working hours may be necessary due to limited availability of sites and short notice.
+- The DCE and/or Associate DCE will attempt to find a comparable new site that meets student needs as closely as possible. - Compromises in discipline type, location, and/or working hours may be necessary due to limited availability of sites and short notice. - Graduation could be delayed if there is not a suitable replacement clinical site available in a timeframe that supports satisfying all requirement prior to graduation date.